-4.1 The report has been prepared in accordance with the Revised CIPFA Code of Practice for Treasury Management 2011 with the 2009 version previously adopted by the Council on 22 April 2010.
+4.1 The report has been prepared in accordance with the Revised CIPFA Treasury Management Code 2017, with the 2011 version previously adopted by the Council.

-5. Key issues and proposals
+Key issues and proposals

 - 5.1 The Local Government Act 2003 requires the Council to have regard to the Prudential Code and to set Prudential Indicators for the next three years.
-The 2017/18 Prudential Indicators were considered by Cabinet at their meeting on 15 February 2017, and approved at the Council meeting on 2 March 2017. - 5.2 The key objective of the Prudential Code is to ensure, within a clear framework, that the capital investment plans of local authorities are affordable, prudent and sustainable.
-In exceptional cases, its purpose may be to demonstrate that there is a danger of not ensuring this, so that the authority concerned can take remedial action. - In order to demonstrate compliance with the CIPFA Code of Practice for Treasury Management, the Council must approve a Policy Statement, Treasury Management Practices, a Treasury Management and Investment Strategy and a MRP Policy Statement setting out how the Council will seek to achieve its Treasury Management policies, together with details of how these activities are managed and controlled. - 5.4 It is also a requirement of the Code of Practice that the full Council agrees the Treasury Management and Annual Investment Strategy and the MRP Policy Statement for the forthcoming financial year.
-The 2017/18 Strategy and MRP Policy Statement are attached at Appendix 3 and 4 respectively.
+The 2018/19 Prudential Indicators were considered by Cabinet at their meeting on 14 February 2018 and approved at the Council meeting on 8 March 2018. - 5.2 The key objective of the Prudential Code is to ensure, within a clear framework, that the capital investment plans of local authorities are affordable, prudent and sustainable.
+In exceptional cases, its purpose may be to demonstrate that there is a danger of not ensuring this, so that the authority concerned can take remedial action. - 5.3 In order to demonstrate compliance with the CIPFA Code of Practice for Treasury Management, the Council must approve a Policy Statement, Treasury Management Practices, a Treasury Management and Investment Strategy and a MRP Policy Statement setting out how the Council will seek to achieve its Treasury Management policies, together with details of how these activities are managed and controlled. - 5.4 It is also a requirement of the Code of Practice that the full Council agrees the Treasury Management and Annual Investment Strategy and the MRP Policy Statement for the forthcoming financial year.
+The 2018/19 Strategy and MRP Policy Statement are attached at Appendix 3 and 4 respectively.

 Financial and legal implications Finance There are no direct financial implications arising from the adoption of the Treasury Management Policy Statement and Treasury Management Practices.
 The Prudential Code allows capital investment to proceed within prudent limits where the Council can fund it from its own resources and external revenue streams.
-Legal Compliance with the Codes of Practice and Local Government Act 2003.
+Legal This report ensures that the legal requirements contained in the Codes of Practice and Local Government Act 2003 are fulfilled.